 - Other implementation costs, such as the development of dashboards and training

 Why is this the case with the build path?

 BI vendors, whether they sell Data Discovery, Data Integration, or Data Warehouse tools, are focused on providing their technology to you as a toolset.
-The actual work to build a solution that is tailored to meet your needs — such as answering questions about recruiting, employee retention and engagement, or diversity and inclusion — requires you or a vendor you hire to develop the solution from the ground up.
+The actual work to build a people analytics solution that is tailored to meet your needs — such as answering questions about recruiting, employee retention and engagement, or diversity and inclusion — requires you or a vendor you hire to develop the solution from the ground up.
 Some BI toolsets might provide “starter packs,” to help you get going, but ultimately, you must still design and develop your own solution, integrate your data, and perform ongoing maintenance and updates.